Dry Eye Treatment in Pontiac & Clarkston, MI

-Gritty, watery eyes can be much more than a nuisance.
+Gritty, watery dry eyes can be much more than a nuisance.
 If you suffer from Dry Eye Disease, your productivity and quality of life may be diminished.
 There are nearly 30 million people in the United States and over 300 million worldwide who have been diagnosed with Dry Eye Disease.
-Most have learned to live with eye discomfort and have become dependent on drops or other treatment methods that offer temporary relief.
+Most have learned to live with eye discomfort and have become dependent on drops or other treatment methods that offer temporary relief for their dry eyes.
 The root cause of most Dry Eye is now known to be a chronic progressive condition, Meibomian Glad Dysfunction or MGD.
-MGD affects 86% of all those with Dry Eye and it is Treatable!
+MGD affects 86% of all those with Dry Eye and it is treatable!
 Wilkinson Eye Center offer the care you need to restore comfort to your eyes.

 If you have Dry Eye Disease, you may experience symptoms such as: